 Alright, now let’s address the big elephant in the room: blogging.
 Yep, you can make some serious moolah by being a blogger.
 This is one of my favorite side hustles for introverts because most of the time, it’s just me and my keyboard.
 I’ve been blogging seriously for about 9 months and I’ve made over $1,000 and that is not including the hundreds of dollars worth of free products I’ve been given.
 I know that a thousand bucks in 9 months might be chump change to some people out there, but I file that away as a major win in my book.

-I’m still fairly new at the whole blogging thing, but I’m learning new things everyday and that is contributing to my income in the future.
+I’m still fairly new at the whole blogging thing, but I’m learning new things every day and that is contributing to my income in the future.
 I’ll tell ya right now.
-Blogging is not a get rick quick scheme, but there is potential to make a good living from it.
+Blogging is not a get rich quick scheme, but there is potential to make a good living from it.
 You have to put in the work.
 You can definitely make some nice side cash with it to cover bills and expenses, plus there are very low startup fees + investments associated with blogging.

 Think blogging is right for you?
-Check out my complete in depth guide on how to start your very own blog.
+Check out my complete in-depth guide on how to start your very own blog.

 Siteground is currently offering $3.95/mo for their first blog hosting plan!
 Click here and use my affiliate link (at no extra cost to you) to snag the deal and get started on your dream blog!

 Are you a designer?
 An artist?
 How about a photographer?

 If so, this side gig might be right up your alley.
 As an introverted creative myself, I discovered that I love designing graphics.
 So naturally, as the side hustler I am, I set up my own POD shop to sell my designs.
 Now you might be asking “Amanda, what the heck is a POD shop?”